(This article was updated in 2024 according to the increase of the fixed tax).

 Exemption from gift and inheritance tax

-For any further clarification or to start the application procedure do not hesitate to contact us, we can assist You and Your family.
+For further clarification, tailored advisory, or to start the application procedure, do not hesitate to contact us; we can assist You and Your family.